AngKhaiPin/Assignment-Cpp/PART2.md

 13. Implemented the part where zombie got defeated by alien.
 14. Added additional features from 2 to 5.

-## Problems Encountered & Solutions
+## <u>**Problems Encountered & Solutions**</u>

 Describe the problems encountered and provide the solutions / plan for the solutions.

-1. Unable to retrieve the created vector data for zombie hp, attk, range / alien hp. <br/>Solution: Use pass by reference method.
+1. Unable to retrieve the created vector data for zombie hp, atk, range / alien hp. <br/>
+><b>Solution:</b> Use pass by reference method.
+2. The vectors were glitching out when doing save/load function call.
+><b>Solution:</b> Found out it was due to vector size not being transferred properly, and fixed it.
+3. The zombies were constantly crashing into one another and consuming each other
+><b>Solution:</b> Added a bool value for if the zombies are crashing into one another, and made a function to make sure overlapping doesn't happen.
+4. Alien and zombies were going out of bounds and causing ***Segfaults*** (kill me)
+><b>Solution:</b> Added bool for hitBarrier to stop Alien/Zombie from moving any further.
+5. Zombie numbers were going haywire after it moves.
+><b>Solution:</b> Added in a vector inside the Enemy class in order to keep track of it anywhere.
+6. Alien kept on stopping after one input.
+><b>Solution:</b> We just put in an internal loop, as in a function inside of itself.
+7. Players could go into the save file and edit it to gain unfair advantage.
+><b>Solution:</b> Encrypted it, albeit not that secure, but will be better than just leaving it as it is.